nicolasfailla/DelilahResto/readme.txt

 USER: delilahUser
 username: user1234

+6. In "js/index.js", "js/endpoints.js" and "js/functions.js", in line 15, you will have "const sequelize = new Sequelize("mysql://root:@localhost:3306/delilah_resto");".
+Please check your local server url / port if you have to change anything.

-6. Run "node /index.js" in your terminal.
+7. Run "node /index.js" in your terminal.
 Please remember to locate the path of the "js" folder first.
 Matching the "login" endpoint (or creating a new user) will give you the Token necessary to interact with the API (check Documentation).

 # THANK YOU, HAVE FUN!